KamalSuhail/Github-Profile/README.md

 ✨ Key Highlights:

-📜 Published Work: Final-year project featured in IEEE Paper Publications.<br>
+📜 Published Work: Final-year project featured in IEEE Paper Publications.

-🔧 Practical Experience: Completed an internship, developing a website for Innobyte Services using cutting-edge web technologies.<br>
+🔧 Practical Experience: Completed an internship, developing a website for Innobyte Services using cutting-edge web technologies.

-🌟 Passionate about staying updated on emerging technologies and eager to apply knowledge in innovative and dynamic environments.<br>
+🌟 Passionate about staying updated on emerging technologies and eager to apply knowledge in innovative and dynamic environments.

 ⚡ Committed to contributing to impactful projects, enhancing technical expertise, and growing with a forward-thinking organization. <br>